The algebraic difference of two random Cantor sets: The Larsson family: Notation and the [15] Main Lemma Notation and the Main Lemma

-We use the following theorem proved in \cite[Theorem 10.1]{Harris63}: \begin{theorem}[Harris] It follows from {\rm (\ref{cond:dens})} that the operators in (\ref{10}) have a common dominant eigenvalue $\rho $.
-Let $\mu(x)$ and $\nu(y)$ be the corresponding eigenfunctions of the first and second operator in (\ref{10}) respectively.
-Then the functions $\mu(x)$ and $\nu(y)$ are bounded and uniformly positive.
-Moreover, apart from a scaling, $\mu$ and $\nu$ are the only non-negative eigenfunctions of these operators.
-Furthermore, if we normalize $\mu$ and $\nu$ so that $\int \mu (x)\nu (x)\di x=1$, which will be henceforth assumed, then for al $x,y \in T$ as $n\to\infty $
+} In the next step, we consider the following two operators: We cite the following theorem from \cite{Harris63}, Theorem 10.1. \begin{theorem}[(Harris)] It follows from (\ref{cond:dens}) that the operators in (\ref{10}) have a common dominant eigenvalue $\rho$.
+Let $\mu(x)$ and $\nu(y)$ be the corresponding eigenfunctions of the first and second operator in (\ref{10}), respectively.
+Then, the functions $\mu(x)$ and $\nu(y)$ are bounded and uniformly positive.
+Moreover, apart from a scaling, $\mu$ and $\nu$ are the only nonnegative eigenfunctions of these operators.
+Further, if we normalize $\mu$ and $\nu$ so that $\int\mu(x)\nu(x)\,\di x=1$, which will be henceforth assumed, then, for all $x,y \in T,$ as $n\to\infty,$

-where the bound $\Delta$ can be taken independently of $x$ and $y$. \end{theorem}
+where the bound $\Delta<1$ can be taken independently of $x$ and $y$, and the constant $C_1$ is independent of $x,y$ and $n$. \end{theorem}

-Later in this paper we will prove that this Perron-Frobenius eigenvalue is greater than one:
+Later in this paper, we will prove that in our case, this Perron--Frobenius eigenvalue is greater than one: { \theequation{C2}

-Using this, Harris proves that $\mathcal{Z}_n (A)$ grows in fact exponentially with rate $\rho$.
+} Using Theorem \ref{Harris:10.1}, Harris proves that $\mathcal{Z}_n (A)$ in fact grows exponentially with rate~$\rho$.
 Introducing